eyeonicon/go-icon-sdk/README.md

 ```

 ## Create Wallet
-When creating a new wallet it is automatically saved as a keystore file.
-Call the function below with the path + filename you want to save the keystore file to.
+When creating a new wallet it is automatically __saved as a keystore file.__ Call the function below with the _"path + filename"_.
 The password is used to encrypt the keystore file.

 ```go
 wallet.CreateNewWalletAndKeystore("mywallets/keystore01", "password")